Rogožarski PVT: Design and development

 The Prva Srpska Fabrika Aeroplana Živojin Rogožarski was the first Serbian aircraft manufacturer in Yugoslavia, founded in 1924.
 In about 1933 its team of Rudolf Fizir, Sima Milutinović, Kosta Sivčev and Adem Biščević designed the PVT, a training aircraft with tandem open cockpits in an oval wooden monocoque fuselage.
 Its wooden, canvas covered wings were swept and parasol mounted well above the fuselage with pairs of lift struts to the lower fuselage and a central inverted V cabane.
 They carried long narrow chord ailerons, with prominent spades well clear of the upper surfaces.

 The PVT was powered by a 420 hp (313 kW) 7-cylinder radial Gnome-Rhône 7K radial engine, housed with its cylinder heads exposed and driving a two-bladed propeller.
-The fixed, divided type undercarriage had on each side a main shock absorber leg, its upper end attached to a steel pyramid protruding from the mid-fuselage keeping the leg closer to the vertical whilst providing a wide track.
+The fixed, divided type undercarriage had on each side a main shock absorber leg; its upper end attached to a steel pyramid protruding from the mid-fuselage keeping the leg closer to the vertical whilst providing a wide track.
 Each wheel was connected to the lower fuselage with a swinging V-strut.
 A simple tail skid completed the undercarriage.
 The horizontal tail and fixed fin were both canvas covered wooden structures, though the moving surfaces, also canvas covered, had metal frames.
 The tailplane was strut braced to the fuselage from below and wire braced above to the fin.
 It carried elevators which were spade assisted like the ailerons but also horn balanced.
 The unbalanced rudder was broad and rounded.

 Operational history

 The PVT prototype probably first flew in 1934.
 An initial production batch of 20 aircraft was delivered to the YAF during 1936.
-Another 40 were delivered during 1938–1939, of which the last 10 had fixed 7.7 mm (0.303 in) forward-firing machine guns fitted and were powered by a licence-built version of the Gnôme-Rhône 7K engine, the IAM K7.
+Another 40 were delivered during 1938–1939, of which the last 10 had fixed 7.7 mm (0.303 in) forward-firing Darne machine guns fitted and were powered by a licence-built version of the Gnôme-Rhône 7K engine, the IAM K7.
 More PVTs were under construction at the time of the Italo-German invasion of Yugoslavia in April 1941.
-Fifteen PVTs captured by the Germans as a result were presented to the newly formed Air Force of the Independent State of Croatia.
-Later some of these were fitted with bomb racks and used as attack aircraft until 1945.
+During the invasion, PVTs that survived initial German air attacks were used by the Yugoslavs for reconnaissance and liaison duties.
+Fifteen PVTs captured by the Germans were presented to the newly formed Air Force of the Independent State of Croatia.
+These aircraft were used for reconnaissance operations against resistance forces, with several aircraft modified to carry a single 100 kg bomb.
+Italian forces also captured several PVTs, which were used for anti-partisan operations over Montenegro.
+Two PVTs survived the war and entered service with the new Yugoslav Air Force.
+They remained in use until the end of the decade.

 A few PVTs, designated PVT-H, (the H from hidro) were configured as seaplanes on standard Edo (EDO Float Model 38) floats mounted on N-shaped struts.
 During 1938 and 1939, four PVT-H aircraft were delivered to the Yugoslav Royal Navy.